updatecli/website/content/en/docs/udash/_index.md

 Updatecli tells you what changed on one run, in one repository.
 [Udash](https://github.com/updatecli/udash) keeps those runs, so you can see the same information across every repository and over time.

+To see it in use, browse [updatecli.uda.sh](https://updatecli.uda.sh), the public instance the Updatecli project publishes its own pipeline reports to.

 {{< alert icon="⚠️" text="Udash is experimental, and so is the Updatecli side of it.
 Publishing reports requires the <code>--experimental</code> flag, and both the API and the interface can change without going through the usual deprecation cycle." >}}

 - [Introduction](/docs/udash/introduction/) - what Udash is and how Updatecli feeds it.